Dherse/masterproef/content/4_phos.typ

     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Reachability*]
 }
-The evaluation stage, when encountering tunability, may have more reconfigurability states that needed given the current constraints, just like with exhaustiveness checking, a prover can be used to verify whether branches are even reachable, if they are not, then they can safely be discarded, and the synthesizer will have less work to perform.
+The evaluation stage, when encountering tunability, may have more reconfigurability states that needed given the current constraints, just like with exhaustiveness checking, a prover can be used to verify whether branches are even reachable, if they are not, then they can safely be discarded, and the synthesiser will have less work to perform.

 == Marshalling library <sec_marshalling>